 I absolutely LOVE Hermione!
-She is so like me and has inspired me to be fearless, hardworking and cool.
-She is the girl all girls should follow and I can't think of anyone more amazing!
+She is so much like me and has inspired me to be fearless, hardworking, and cool.
+She is the girl all girls should follow, and I can't think of anyone more amazing!
 A person once called me a nerd, even though I was SO NOT!
 Well, that person was a sassy, bossy, rude diva, so I didn't really care.
 But Hermione showed me that it doesn't matter what other people think if they are just the sort of people who think the worst of everyone.
-I learnt from Hermione that I should just care about my friends and not the people who hate everyone.
-Now I work harder then ever to be even more like Hermione than I already am.
-In my opinion, Hermione Granger should be every girls' role model.
+I learned from Hermione that I should just care about my friends and not the people who hate everyone.
+Now, I work harder than ever to be even more like Hermione than I already am.
+In my opinion, Hermione Granger should be every girl's role model.
 Hermione rocks!

 I see everything I want in a favorite character in Dumbledore.